 Hoi An in Vietnam is a beautiful place to spend a few days, wandering its picturesque winding streets, hanging out on the long stretches of white sandy beach, or cycling through the surrounding paddy fields.
 One of the other pleasures of a visit here is all the fabulous Hoi An restaurants.

 Well known as an epicenter for foodies, Hoi An is renowned for its fabulous street food specialties, and the town is brimming with quaint little restaurants.
-You just need to take a walk through the Central Market to appreciate how beautifully fresh all the fruit and vegetables are for the Hoi An restaurants to work with.
+You just need to take a walk through the Central Hoi An Market to appreciate how beautifully fresh all the fruit and vegetables are for Hoi An’s best restaurants to work with.

-But if you’re looking for something a bit more substantial and refined, then here is our pick of some of the best restaurants in Hoi An, Vietnam.
+But if you’re looking for something a bit more substantial and refined, then there are plenty of good places to eat in Hoi An, so here is our pick of some of the best restaurants in Hoi An, Vietnam.

 I always like to have at least one meal at Morning Glory when I visit Hoi An.
-Many will argue that Morning Glory has become a victim of its own success – and it is true that this Hoi An restaurant is now a popular stop-off for tour groups.
+Many will argue that Morning Glory Hoi An has become a victim of its own success – and it is true that its reputation of serving up the best food in Hoi An means that the Morning Glory restaurant is now a popular stop-off for tour groups.
 But the food speaks for itself, and is the reason I think this is one of the best restaurants in Hoi An.

 Named after the ubiquitous vegetable that graces menus around Vietnam, the Morning Glory menu is centred around Hoi An street food specialties, and family classics.
 Cao Lau and My Quang noodles are featured alongside White Rose dumplings and Banh Xeo (crispy pancakes), while more gourmet dishes include Pork Belly with Five Spice and Caramel Sauce and family favourites Smoky Eggplant with Minced Pork and Fresh Mackerel in Banana Leaf.
 All the dishes are freshly prepared in the central show kitchen, adding to the bustle of this laid-back cozy restaurant.

-Across the road from Morning Glory is the bright and cheerful Mango Rooms.
+Across the road from Morning Glory is another of top restaurants in Hoi An – the bright and cheerful Mango Rooms Hoi An.
 Helmed by Vietnamese American chef Tran Duc, the Mango Rooms specializes in Vietnamese fusion cuisine, offering all the classics with an inventive twist, indicative of Tran Duc’s international career.

 So, dishes such as La Cubana – bite-size tender beef seasoned with garlic, pepper, soy and cumin, flame-broiled with Cuban rum and served with Latino-style mango salsa – rubs shoulders with Imperial Mango spring rolls and ‘Indochina Diva’ – Vietnamese/Japanese vegetable tempura.